 Leading Marketing Automation Platforms

-Now that we’ve outlined a formal process, helped you understand the price and cost, let’s check out some of the leaders in marketing automation.
+Now that we’ve outlined a formal process and helped you understand the cost, let’s check out some of the leaders in marketing automation software.

-In today’s fast-paced world, marketing automation is essential for remaining on-par with or ahead of your competition.
+In today’s fast-paced world, marketing automation tools are essential for remaining on-par with or advancing past your competition.
 Without the use of marketing automation software, you’re leaving money on the table.
 Knowing that, you need to find a marketing automation platform that best fits your needs and organization.

 These programs are some of the top marketing automation software on the market and can be used to help your business succeed.
-Some of them are more suited for different company and market sizes so make sure you do a thoroughly vendor analysis before you select:
+Some of them are more suited for different company and market sizes, so make sure you do a thorough vendor analysis before you select a system.

 Act-On enables businesses to set up automated marketing campaigns to generate more inbound traffic through the use of SEO, website design, social media, and much more.
 List management and A/B testing allows you to determine what is the best option for a specific group of people.
 Through intelligent workflows, the program will react to different scenarios based on your pre-programmed commands.
 For example, if someone emails you with a specific keyword, you can have Act-On reply with the proper response message.